 Boost your leadership and technology acumen to benefit your school in the online Master of Education in Curriculum and Instruction with a concentration in Technology Integration program at Southern New Hampshire University.
 The Master in Curriculum and Instruction online program is designed to align with 21st century learning.

 The technology integration concentration coursework will teach you how to assess and integrate technology into your lessons to improve student learning.
 Discover how to work within a school's current administrative and resource structure to maximize the effective use of technology in the classroom.
 You'll increase your marketability by learning the latest advancements in curriculum instruction.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
-The benefits of earning your MEd online at SNHU include:
+The benefits of earning your Master in Curriculum and Instruction online degree at SNHU include:

-Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
+Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 Candidates must also submit an acknowledgement form and professional resume.
 Additional forms may be required depending on your background.

 The online MEd in Curriculum and Instruction is perfect for educators in all settings, including elementary and secondary public and private schools, charter schools and homeschools.
 Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion, drive and, of course, education.